BerliozFramework/BerliozDocs/cli/queues.md

 | `--total` | — | Include total count | `false` |
 | `--prometheus-labels` | — | Additional Prometheus labels | — |

-The command always reports queue `size`, and can also expose `waitTime` and `delayed` metrics when the selected backend implements `MonitorableQueueInterface`.
+The command always reports queue `size`.
+It also exposes `waitTime` and `delayed` for queues whose backend implements `MonitorableQueueInterface`: for such a queue the metrics are always reported, defaulting to `0` when the queue is empty.
+Queues that are not monitorable report `n/a` (table) / `null` (JSON) and are omitted from the Prometheus output.

+In the examples below, `emails` is a monitorable queue while `notifications` is not.

 Output examples: